The Danger Of Focusing Too Much On Counting Calories

 What You Should Do Instead

-Now that I’ve covered some of the major problems that you can encounter by focusing only on counting calories, let me quickly go through what I would suggest doing instead.
+Now that we’ve covered some of the major problems that you can encounter by focusing only on counting calories, let me quickly go through what we’d suggest doing instead.

-In short, I would recommend following a ‘flexible dieting’ approach – where you focus not only on meeting certain calorie targets, but also on hitting specific macronutrient goals each day.
+In short, we recommend following a ‘flexible dieting’ approach – where you focus not only on meeting certain calorie targets, but also on hitting specific macronutrient goals each day.

 This ensures that you’ll be getting appropriate qualities of protein, fats, and carbs each day, which will help promote a much better overall body composition than if you just focused on calories.

-Secondly, to make sure that you have a good balance of micronutrients in your diet, I would suggesting following the 80/20 rule.
+Secondly, to make sure that you have a good balance of micronutrients in your diet, we suggest following the 80/20 rule.

 That is, aim to get 80% of your total calories from traditionally clean foods, allowing 20% to come from processed foods or dessert.

 Finally, in order to minimize your hunger, when eating at a caloric deficit you should aim to include foods that have a lot of volume relative to the number of calories – we go over some good ones in this article.

 You’ll also want to make sure to eat enough fiber, since that also helps keep you feeling full as well.

 The Bottom Line On Counting Calories